openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_RNNT.md

 ```

 **Step 2**.
 If you already have a full clone of MLCommons inference repository create a folder for
-pre-trained PyTorch model and where conversion into IR will take place.
-Skip this step if you did a shallow clone.
+pretrained PyTorch model, where conversion into IR will take place.
+You will also need to specify the path to
-Also further you will need to specify path to your full clone:
+your full clone at **Step 5**.
+Skip this step if you have a shallow clone.

 ```bash
 mkdir rnnt_for_openvino
 cd rnnt_for_openvino
 ```

 **Step 3**.
-Download pre-trained weights for PyTorch implementation from https://zenodo.org/record/3662521#.YG21DugzZaQ:
+Download pretrained weights for PyTorch implementation from https://zenodo.org/record/3662521#.YG21DugzZaQ.
-For UNIX* like systems you can use wget
+For UNIX*-like systems you can use wget:
 ```bash
 wget https://zenodo.org/record/3662521/files/DistributedDataParallel_1576581068.9962234-epoch-100.pt
 ```
 The link was taken from `setup.sh` in the `speech_recoginitin/rnnt` subfolder.
 You will get exactly the same weights as
-if you have done steps from https://github.com/mlcommons/inference/tree/master/speech_recognition/rnnt
+if you were following the steps from https://github.com/mlcommons/inference/tree/master/speech_recognition/rnnt.

 **Step 4**.
-Install required python packages:
+Install required python* packages:
 ```bash
 pip3 install torch toml
 ```

 **Step 5**.
-Export RNN-t model into ONNX with the script below.
-Copy it into a file with a name `export_rnnt_to_onnx.py`
+Export RNN-T model into ONNX with the script below.
+Copy the code below into a file named
-and run in the current directory `rnnt_for_openvino`:
+`export_rnnt_to_onnx.py` and run it in the current directory `rnnt_for_openvino`:

-> **note**: If you already had a full clone of MLComons inferene repository then you need to
+> **note**: If you already have a full clone of MLComons inferene repository, you need to
 > specify `mlcommons_inference_path` variable.

 ```python